microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

+## Using this Dependency

+This package can be used as a commonjs import, an esmodule and directly via a script tag which edits the global namespace.
+All of these files are embedded inside the released packages.

 ## Local Development

 Below is a list of commands you will probably find useful.
 You can get debug logs by running with the env var of `DEBUG="*"`.